Kenz-Dempsey/Parallax/README.md

 # Parallax
 Parallax scrolling landing page
 This is my first time creating an animated page.
-This site will use HTML, CSS and vanilla JS
+This site will use pure HTML/CSS

 Image Source & Attribution